 Women’s Aid in the UK consists of four federations: Women’s Aid Federation England, Scottish Women’s Aid, Welsh Women’s Aid and Women’s Aid Federation Northern Ireland.

-Women’s Aid is the lead agency supporting women and their children who experience domestic violence in the UK.
-Women’s Aid provides refuge accommodation, outreach support and a wide range of support services to victims of domestic violence.
+Women’s Aid is the lead agency supporting women and their children who experience domestic abuse in the UK.
+Women’s Aid provides refuge accommodation, outreach support and a wide range of support services to victims of domestic abuse.

 More information about Women’s Aid across the UK can be found at: